Fishing in Ireland

 Irish coarse fishing offers this solitude and tranquility and it can also offer companionship to those who like to fish in the company.
 But above all, it offers superb fishing.

 The essence of game angling is the pursuit of native fish in wild places; Ireland offers a unique opportunity to experience such fishing.
 Salmon, trout, and sea-trout are native species with an honoured place in Irish culture.
 And Ireland's loughs and rivers have preserved their character in a landscape which has changed very little over the centuries.
 The angler on Lough Mask, one of the great western limestone loughs, witnesses a timeless scene looking across the waves to mountain ranges which ripple into infinity on the skyline.

 This sense of place, which is one of the pleasures of fishing in Ireland can be experienced in different ways on the many types of Irish river and lough.
 Lough Mask is like an inland sea, but there are also countless small loughs where the lone angler can fish in sheltered solitude.
 Major rivers like the Munster Blackwater in the south offer sport with salmon and scenery on a grand scale while a more intimate experience can be enjoyed on the minor limestone trout streams such as those which wind through the green pastures of County Meath.
 But while Irish game angling is a sport of varied landscapes and many seasons, it has one abiding virtue; it still offers an authentic angling experience in a world where this is increasingly rare.

-If you are planning a Fishing Vacation in Ireland the best way to get around and enjoy the scenery is to hire a suitable car from us, check our Hotels and Accommodation links for the best value stays and pre-book your arrangements online well before you travel.
+If you are planning a fishing vacation in Ireland, the best way to get around and enjoy the scenery is to hire a suitable car from us.
+Our recommendations for hotels or accommodation for the best value stays and pre-book your arrangements online before you travel.